Hardconcept/Hardconcept/README.md

 ## Hi there 👋

+Im new to GitHub and starting to learn to work with it!

+- 🔭 I’m currently learning my way of working with GitHub!

 <!--
 **Hardconcept/Hardconcept** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.